You found a Pelosi comment that you printed to me on the Supreme Court decision?

 The Gitmo detainees are now eligible for bail.

-What happens and what's going to be the public's reaction the first time one of these guys goes up to New York City, gets put in front of a Jimmy Carter judge and he gets bail and is free to walk the streets until his trial.
+What happens and what's going to be the public's reaction the first time one of these guys goes up to New York City, gets put in front of a Jimmy Carter judge, and he gets bail and is free to walk the streets until his trial.

 That's an interesting question.

-These clowns are not gonna get bail.
+These clowns are not going to get bail.

 But who would have ever thought that what happened today would happen?

-Uh the and I don't know what the timetable is.
+And I don't know what the timetable is.

 In the meantime, I must go.